tinakiedaisch/bait_design_from_orthologs/README.md

 The Python script can be found [here](https://bitbucket.org/dfmoralesb/phylogenomic_dataset_construction/src/master/write_fasta_files_from_trees.py).

-💡 make sure that all of them include your reference
+💡 Make sure that all of them include your reference

 Then concatinate all FASTAs